In this article, you’ll find answers to questions like:

 If you have a newborn, contact HomeSafe or 2-1-1.

-Next, try to build a support system of family and/or friends before having your baby.
+Next, build a support system of family and/or friends before delivering your baby.
 They can help when you need a break or a shoulder to cry on or need someone trusted to watch the baby so you can take a much-deserved nap.

-If you are new to the area and don't have a support system, you can reach out to Healthy Mothers Healthy Babies.
-Their Circle of Moms support groups are a great resources.
-You can also reach out to HomeSafe.
+If you're new to the area and don't have a support system, you can reach out to Healthy Mothers Healthy Babies.
+Its Circle of Moms support groups are great resources.
+You also can reach out to HomeSafe.
 Both organizations are funded by Children's Services Council of Palm Beach County and are here to help expecting families and those with young children.